bluefootedtiming/Runway/README.md

 RSBI,<BIB>,<ELASPED_TIME>,<EVENT>
 ```

-Back CSV files can be viewed by navigating to your “My Documents/Documents” folder on your OS, under the folder “Alien Runway Data”.
+Backup CSV files can be viewed by navigating to your “My Documents/Documents” folder on your OS, under the folder “Alien Runway Data”.
 The backup CSV folder structure is as follows:

 ```
 /<USER>/<Documents>/'Alien Runway Data'/<YYYYMMDDhhmmss>/<EVENT>.csv